Jaspreetsm21/ETL_Project/README.md

 ### Schedule Jobs

-Scheduling Python Script using Crontab on Ec2 ( Linux)
+Scheduling Python Script at 11am using Crontab on Ec2 ( Linux)

 ![ ](images/cron.PNG)